canguruhh/metaversejs/README.md

 ```
 <a href="https://nodei.co/npm/metaversejs/"><img src="https://nodei.co/npm/metaversejs.png?downloads=true&downloadRank=true&stars=true"></a>
 ### Browser
-For use is webapps the npm package contains a dist/metaverse.min.js.
+For use in webapps the npm package contains a dist/metaverse.min.js.
 You can generate this file from source using grunt.

 ## Usage
 ``` javascript